The Doris Day Show: Opening title and credits

-In the Season 3 opening title and credits, Doris is first seen running down the spiral staircase in her apartment, followed by a long shot of San Francisco itself over the show title.
-Much of the rest of the opening sequence is in the same style as Season 2, with the Today's World staff members now credited before Doris' sons, who are seen playing in an urban playground instead of on the ranch.
-Smith is now included in the opening credits; despite being frequent cast members, Kopell, Ballard, and De Wolfe are not.
+The opening sequence for the third season opens with Doris, wearing a yellow pantsuit, descending the spiral staircase in her apartment, followed by an iconic overhead view of San Francisco, over which the show's title is superimposed.
+The rest of the sequence is similar to the second season's, except that the Today's World staff members (featuring Myrna, Ron, and Mr. Nicholson, in that order) appear before Doris's sons, who are now seen playing in an urban playground instead of on the farm.
+Despite being frequent cast members, the Palluccis and Jarvis are not included.